 Due to Okaloosa's prestige business climate, high quality of life, and positive economic factors it sells itself, the Fort Walton Beach/Crestview/Destin Metropolitan Statistical Area (MSA), aka Okaloosa County, has been ranked in the top-ten repetitively by national business and family publications.
 The EDC is responsible for coordinating the state business incentive programs through Enterprise Florida, Inc., the State’s legislatively designated economic development organization, and the Governor’s Department of Economic Opportunity (DEO).

-The following set of tools are available to assist your company:
+The following set of tools that might be available to assist your company:

 The Fort Walton Beach Commerce & Technology Park

 and portions of Hollywood Blvd

 in Fort Walton Beach has been designated as Brownfield Sites.
 The area may be challenged with expansion or redevelopment due to actual or perceived environmental contamination.
 This designation assists companies with redevelopment and job creation

 in the designated area.
 Brownfield redevelopment projects create new jobs and tax revenues, improve the environment, revitalize neighborhoods, increase property values, eliminate environmental inequities, and enhance the overall quality of life.

 An Enterprise Zone is a specified geographic area

 targeted for economic revitalization.
 Enterprise zones encourage economic growth and investment in distressed areas by offering tax advantages and incentives to businesses locating or expanding within the zone boundaries while also providing jobs.
 The Okaloosa-Crestview Enterprise Zone

 is approximately 4.63 square miles located in the northern section of Okaloosa County along portions of Highway 85, partially in the City of Crestview, partially in unincorporated Okaloosa County.